RS485 Device Configuration Guide

 (Optional) Add a Raw Data in Binary Poll Task

-Figure 1: Modbus poll task- Fill in the register address and other relevant fields according to the specific sensor's datasheet.
+Figure 1: Add poll task- Fill in the relevant fields according to the specific sensor's datasheet.
 Here we create a temperature polling task as an example.

 Channel ID: Enter the identifier for the polling task.